Aethylred/puppet-gitlab/README.md

 * [**Aethylred/git**](https://forge.puppetlabs.com/Aethylred/git)
 * [**thomasvandoren/redis**](https://forge.puppetlabs.com/thomasvandoren/redis)
 * [**puppetlabs/ruby**](https://github.com/puppetlabs/puppetlabs-ruby) this module relies on a patches that are currently only in the master branch of the GitHub repository and not the version published at the Puppet Forge.
+* [**Aethylred/shibboleth**](https://github.com/Aethylred/puppet-shibboleth) this module is only required if the Shibboleth authentication is being used.

 # Classes